Connect benefits and savings

 • Funds stay with you.
 Funds in your account stay with you, even if you change jobs.
 Funds that remain in the account continue to grow and accrue interest.

 • You can use it to invest.
-When your account reaches the threshhold indicated in your plan, you can invest in mutual funds, furthering the account growth potential to support your medical expense needs today and into retirement.
+When your account reaches the threshold indicated in your plan, you can invest in mutual funds, furthering the account growth potential to support your medical expense needs today and into retirement.

 • Note that all investing involves risks of fluctuating prices and the uncertainties of return and yield inherent in investing.
 All security transactions involve substantial risk of loss.